mixpanel/docs/pages/docs/data-pipelines/overview.md

 Discrepancies between the event counts in Mixpanel and those exported to your destination can occur for several reasons:

-- **Data Sync**: If [Data Sync](/docs/data-pipelines/json-pipelines#data-sync) is not enabled or is unsupported for your pipeline, this could prevent some data from being exported.
+- **Data Sync**: If [Events Data Sync](/docs/data-pipelines/json-pipelines#events-data-sync) is not enabled or is unsupported for your pipeline, this could prevent some data from being exported.
 - **Data Delay**: Late-arriving data may take up to one day to sync from Mixpanel to your destination, leading to temporary discrepancies.
 - **Hidden Events**: Mixpanel exports all events, including those hidden in the Mixpanel UI via Lexicon.
 To reconcile differences in counts, check if the events in your destination include those hidden in the Mixpanel UI.